 Tennis NWT is offering programs for kids where they will learn and play tennis in a fun and interactive way.
 Our kids programs follow Progressive Tennis guidelines, which is a scaled-down version of tennis that ensures earlier success for children by using modified racquets, balls and nets.

-Tennis NWT is pleased to announce that the following programs are available this winter:
+Tennis NWT is pleased to announce that the following programs are available this fall:

 You can register for programs ONLINE through City of Yellowknife website or by calling 920-5683 or 669-3457.
 To register online, you must login to or create an account, using the instructions provided online.
 You can register using registration code provided for each camp or you can search under main category for tennis camps.